zwiebert/tronferno-mcu/docs/mcu_esp32.md

   * ESP32 board connected to your PC-USB.
   * RF receiver connected to esp-GPIO number 17
   * RF transmitter connected to esp-GPIO number 22
-  * Endposition-Button connected to esp-GPIO number (TODO)
+  * End-position-Button connected to esp-GPIO number (TODO)

 * Install esp-idf and set IDF_PATH environment variable (usually "~/esp/esp-idf")

-*open a shell in subdirectory user/esp32:
+* open a shell in sub-directory user/esp32:
   * run: make menuconfig  (configure MCU, if needed)
   * make flash        (flash MCU)
   * make monitor      (FIXME: this terminal has no local echo!)

 * optional: pre-configure your private data in new file user/sensitive/defaults.h which should contain:
 ```